phetsims/phet-info/checklists/core-description-review-checklist.md

 ### Custom Objects

-- [ ] Confirm custom objects have a designed accessible role description (to avoid default: `web-application`)
+- [ ] Confirm custom objects have a designed accessible role description (to override default: `web-application`)
 - [ ] Role and name and/or help text and consistent (e.g., when role is movable, use ‘move’ not ‘drag’)
 - [ ] Multi-step interactions: Descriptions accurate at each step (SEE [DESIGN GUIDE](https://docs.google.com/document/d/1kCivjmuXiMzrFkYUigZFgDkssoEWGW_-OaXDk9myV00/edit?tab=t.0#heading=h.rj5etgrq1nf7) FOR DETAILS)